5 stars

 The steps for obtaining a work permit in Canada include:

-Your prospective employer must apply for a Labour Market Impact Assessment (LMIA) if required to do so.
+Canadian employers must apply for a Labour Market Impact Assessment (LMIA) if required to do so.
 If the employer can prove that there is no Canadian or permanent resident available to perform the job and presents a detailed job offer, they may receive a positive LMIA.

 The prospective employer must obtain a positive LMIA before a work permit will be considered.
 There are limited exceptions to this rule, as some jobs qualify for LMIA Exempt Work Permits.
 These exemptions are generally granted due to international treaties, Canadian interest, or certain Canadian permanent resident applicants.